diptodeydip/QuizApp-SWEproject/README.md

 </p>

 ## Intro
-It was developed as a part of the coursework for Software Engineering & Design Pattern course (2/2)
+It was developed as a part of the coursework for Software Engineering & Design Pattern lab course (3/2)

 ## About App
 Using this App one can conduct mcq exam .